The Story of Rainbow’s Post-Dio ‘Down to Earth’ Album

+Rainbow‘s shift away from the Ronnie James Dio era on their fourth album came as advertised, as the former kings of so-called “Castle Metal” fell Down to Earth in July 1979.
 Things were bound to change once Rainbow’s original frontman broke ranks in the waning days of 1978, leaving for Black Sabbath.
 Yet, even before that, founder Ritchie Blackmore had apparently been planning to shake things up in a bid to expand his fandom.
 High-flying fantasy was out; pop-rock was in.

 Blackmore rose to fame, of course, as a member the prog-leaning heavy rockers Deep Purple — but those were ancient days.
 Blackmore’s goal heading into the ’80s was to streamline his music for American radio.
 The most noticeable shift that way came in the form of a new frontman recruit named Graham Bonnet (ex-Marbles), whose close-cropped hair, skinny ties, and all-around unconventional New Wave wardrobe stood in sharp contrast to the look that metal fans had come to expect from their frontmen.